Mini Cart 0

 However, for an industry that offers relatively higher paychecks, faster growth, flexible working mode, and greater job satisfaction compared to other fields, the availability of substantive and up-to-date insider insights like this proves invaluable.

-“But, If you aren’t chanced to pursue a CS program, or like me, you prefer to study something else, seeking a roadmap–in the form of industry’s specific courses, and YouTube resources—that keeps you in check should be prioritised.
+“But, if you aren’t able to pursue a CS program, or like me, you prefer to study something else, seeking a roadmap–in the form of industry’s specific courses, and YouTube resources—that keeps you in check should be prioritised.
 I also suggest having a mentor.
-People are busy these days, so if you can’t get someone you know and have access to, you can also make do with learning from afar,’’ he added.
+People are busy these days, so if you can’t get someone you know and have access to, you can also make do with learning from afar,” he added.

 If it wasn’t obvious before that the information technology ecosystem would greatly influence the future of Africa’s workforce, it certainly is now more than ever.
 According to Briter Bridges, the continent’s tech startup ecosystem is expected to create over 3.5 million jobs by 2027.